 Leukaemia in children

-Leukaemia is the most common cancer in children.
-Children with leukaemia usually need treatment for two to three years.
-Learn more about leukaemia in children.
+Leukaemia is the most common childhood cancer.
+Children with leukaemia are usually treated for 2 to 3 years.
+Read more about childhood leukaemia here.

 Chronic lymphocytic leukaemia (CLL)